Conveyor Safety Tips

 Safety around any equipment in a warehouse facility is crucial, and this is especially true around conveyor equipment.
 With many moving parts, chains, gears, and pinch points, it can be dangerous for anyone nearby.
-Regardless of whether its power or gravity conveyor, these simple tips can help improve the safety of the employees and other personal within the facility.
+Regardless of whether its a power or gravity conveyor, these simple tips can help improve the safety of the employees and other personnel within the facility.

 Proper attire: It is important that conveyor operators are all wearing uniforms or attire suitable for working on the system.
 This means no loose garments or jewelry, and it is important to keep all body parts clear as well.
-If someone is visiting your facility, make sure they keep a safe distance away from moving parts and machinery, and are aware of the basic conveyor safety procedures.
+If someone is visiting your facility, make sure they keep a safe distance away from moving parts and machinery, and that they are aware of the basic conveyor safety procedures.

-For product only: We have all see it in Hollywood, but conveyors are not designed to transport people.
+For product only: We have all seen it in Hollywood, but conveyors are not designed to transport people.
 There are many pinch points and other areas where clothing and body parts could get caught and seriously injure the rider.
 Aside from damaging the person pulling the stunt, you also put the actual conveyor system at risk.
 Many conveyor systems can hold much more than the weight of the average person, but this weight is evenly distributed.
 They are not designed to hold that much weight at a single concentrated point.